rome/tools/benchmark/README.md

 [^1]: Run `time find lib/ examples declarations benchmark -name '*.js' -print0 | xargs -P8 -0 -n 200 npx prettier --write --loglevel=error` in the `target/webpack` directory.
 I manually tinkered with the `-n` parameter to get the fastest run.

 ### Linting
-* Rome's 2-3 times faster than ESLint
+* Rome's ~15x times faster than ESLint
-* Rome is ~20-40% slower than ESLint when restricting it to a single core.
+* Rome's ~4 times faster when restricting it to a single core.

 The speed-ups for the multithreaded benchmarks can vary significantly depending on the setup.
 For example, Rome is 100 times faster than Prettier on an M1 Max with 10 cores.